uk-gov-mirror/hmcts.et_full_system_gem/README.md

 * et1.et.127.0.0.1.nip.io:3100 For ET1
 * et1.et.127.0.0.1.nip.io:3100 For ET1

-The services are run all together using 'forego' (like foreman - runs a Procfile) and once the port number for each service is known, traefik is told about it - so it all just works.
+The services are run all together using 'invoker' (like foreman - runs a Procfile) and once the port number for each service is known, traefik is told about it - so it all just works.

 There are other services as well that are run - which are there for testing - these are :-